In this section we introduce tools necessary to use the WU-Cluster.

 The command

-holds slurm batch jobs with job id <job_id>
+scontrol hold <job_id>holds slurm batch jobs with job id <job_id>.
+To

 relase the job from hold